 There is one more virtuous cycle we have noticed from the AMIGO program.
 Having these “what if” discussions about upgrade plans helps us identify gaps in resources for planning upgrades, allowing us to drive improvement without having actually encountered issues, by better understanding what factors led up to a problematic step in the plan.
 We call this success through proper planning, and it seems to work for all the reasons you would never expect.

-The AMIGO program is available for Server Automation, Decision Support , Remedy ITSM including Remedy AR System and Atrium CMDB , TrueSight Infrastructure Mgmt, Middleware Automation and BMC Control-M
+The AMIGO program is available for TrueSight Server Automation, The specified item was not found. , Remedy ITSM including Remedy AR System and CMDB , TrueSight Infrastructure Mgmt, Middleware Automation and BMC Control-M